contao/docs/docs/manual/introduction/contao-open-source-cms.en.md

 In addition to these rights, the GPL also creates obligations for the licensee.
 For example, you may not remove any existing copyright notices or pass on the program under another license.

-Further details and answers to common questions about open source licenses in German (the license itself is in English) can be found on the website of [ifrOSS](http://www.ifross.org/faq-haeufig-gestellte-fragen), the Institute *for Legal Issues of Free and Open Source Software*.
+Further details and answers to common questions about Open Source licenses in German (the license itself is in English) can be found on the website of [ifrOSS](http://www.ifross.org/faq-haeufig-gestellte-fragen), the Institute *for Legal Issues of Free and Open Source Software*.

 Contao was initially also licensed under the GPL, but is now licensed under the *Lesser General Public License*, shortLGPL, which is legally an extension of the GPL.
-The main difference for us is that third party developers who do not write their own extensions for Contao do not necessarily have to put them under an open source license as it would be the case with the GPL.
+The main difference for us is that third party developers who do not write their own extensions for Contao do not necessarily have to put them under an Open Source license as it would be the case with the GPL.